Axway/platform-management-docs/content/en/docs/getting_started_with_amplify_platform_management/navigation.md

 date: 2021-08-12
 ---

-The Amplify Platform Management interface uses a unified top and bottom navigation.
-From any page in the Platform, you will see the same navigation.
+The Amplify Platform Management interface provides a unified top and bottom navigation, where you see the same elements on the top and bottom of each page Platform page.

 ## Top navigation